N1ki2K/Iot-Monitoring/PROJECT_THEORY_GUIDE.md

 - connecting to the MQTT broker
 - subscribing to the configured topic
 - parsing payloads
+- extracting the `device_id` from the MQTT topic path
+- mapping payload fields to the current telemetry schema
 - inserting readings into the `readings` table

 ### 8.3 User management module